DPA (GDPR)

 The subject matter of the processing is:

-• Calculation of charges and fees owed by the Customer to FingerprintJS in respect of the Services.
+• Calculation of charges and fees owed by the Customer to FingerprintJS in respect of the Service and Additional Services.

 Nature of the processing

-The processing of personal data in connection with the organisation, alteration, maintenance and improvement of FingerprintJS' products and services.
+The processing of Personal Data in connection with the administration of the Service and Additional Services and improvement of FingerprintJS's Service.

 Duration

-The personal data will be retained for the duration of the Agreement, subject to clause 7 of the DPA.
+The Personal Data will be retained for the duration of the Agreement, subject to Section 7 of the DPA.

 Sub-processor (if applicable)